TWIN CITIES PC USERS’ GROUP, INC.

 Section 6 — Other membership classes: The board has established the following special classes of membership:

 Corporate Membership: Businesses may apply for corporate membership in TCPC.
-Corporate members get one vote in general meetings, five (5) printed copies of the monthly newsletter, and recognition by logo and link on the TCPC website's front page.
+Corporate members get one vote in general meetings and recognition by logo and link on the TCPC website's front page.
 Annual dues for corporate members are $100.

 Elected Lifetime Membership: The board may elect to honor individual members of TCPC and who have contributed significantly to the organization's operations, leadership and success over many years with complementary, lifetime membership.